odpa/OntologyDesignPatterns.org/README.md

 `docker-compose up`

+The first time that Docker Compose is run the MySQL container might take longer than normal to load.
+If it takes more than 15 seconds, the Apache stuff in the SMW container might not be able to connect to it and errors occur.
+If this happens, simply abort the run (ctrl-c) and run the above command it again.

 ## Where is my data?

 The data for the two component Docker images (mysql and smw) should be